 Treatment of Hereditary Optic Neuropathies

-There is no effective treatment for the hereditary optic neuropathies.
+There is no proven treatment for the hereditary optic neuropathies.
 Low-vision aids (eg, magnifiers, large-print devices, talking watches) may be helpful.
 Genetic counseling is suggested.

 In patients with Leber hereditary optic neuropathy, corticosteroids, vitamin supplements, and antioxidants have been tried without success.
-A small study found benefits from quinone analogs (ubiquinone and idebenone) during the early phase (1).
-Suggestions to avoid agents that might stress mitochondrial energy production (eg, tobacco, alcohol, particularly if excessive) have no proven benefit but are theoretically reasonable.
+A small study found benefits from quinone analogs (ubiquinone and idebenone) during the early phase (1, 2).
+Genetic trials for the 11778 mutation are ongoing and have shown a possible mild increase in recovery of vision in both eyes even after a unilateral intravitreal injection (3).
+Suggestions to avoid agents that might stress mitochondrial energy production (eg, tobacco, alcohol, particularly if excessive) have no proven benefit but are reasonable.
 Patients with cardiac and neurologic abnormalities should be referred to a specialist.